MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 ### Test the refactored e-commerce order processing code

-Manual testing and verification is crucial to ensure that your refactored code maintains the intended business logic and functionality.
+Manual testing and verification ensures that your refactored code maintains the intended business logic and functionality.
 A successful refactoring process should improve code structure while producing identical behavior to the original implementation.

-In this task, you'll thoroughly test the refactored code to verify that all business logic has been preserved and that the refactoring has achieved its goals of improved maintainability and readability.
+In this task, you'll test the refactored code to verify that all business logic has been preserved and that the refactoring has achieved its goals of improved maintainability and readability.

 Use the following steps to complete this task:

-1. Build the refactored project to check for compilation errors.

-    In the SOLUTION EXPLORER view, right-click **ECommerceOrderProcessing.sln** and select **Build**.
-If there are any compilation errors, review the refactored code and resolve issues.
-You can use GitHub Copilot to help diagnose and fix any problems that arise from the refactoring process.

-    A successful build confirms that all method signatures, parameter types, and dependencies are correctly maintained after the refactoring.

-1. Run the refactored application and verify identical behavior.
+1. Run the refactored application and verify expected behavior.

-    Navigate to the **src/ECommerce.Console** folder and run the application:

-    ```bash
-    cd src/ECommerce.Console
-    dotnet run
-    ```

     Compare the output with the behavior you observed before refactoring.
 The console output should be identical, including: